Deaths from COVID-19 and Other Causes

 Note: Cases and deaths listed on the CMS website may not have appeared yet in our county totals, which are based on reports from testing laboratories.

-A weekly summary of major COVID-19 variants detected in Mississippi, including variants of concern.
+A weekly summary of major COVID-19 variants detected in Mississippi.

 Note: Not all cases are tested for the presence of a COVID-19 variant strain.
-This chart represents only a sample of cases reported to MSDH since January 2021.
+These charts represent only a sample of recent cases reported to MSDH.

 COVID-19 testing providers around the state include commercial laboratories, hospital labs and the MSDH Public Health Laboratory results from all these sources are combined in the table below.
 (Updated weekly)